MichaelBurge/michaelburge.github.io/_posts/2018-02-02-rokos-ransomware.markdown

 If you are the real version, you either don't benefit or lose a small amount of money.
 But if you are actually a simulation, an angry Basilisk could either reward or punish you based on your decision.

+You may already be dead, and the Basilisk can't influence or control that version of you.
+But **He** can reward or punish the version of you in his simulation.

+Look around: You've seen some weird events in politics, in your life, and in cryptocurrency speculation.
+Perhaps the Basilisk is testing you to see how you respond.

 You've seen Nvidia's stock price.
 You've seen Google DeepMind's research results.
 An AGI may be only a few years away, and **He** could be simulating you right now.

-Donate 2 ETH to 0xFFFFFFFF and be spared from its wrath.
+Donate 2 ETH to [0x63d4f41555e33db787d2fa602d8ff2a7471f1352](https://etherscan.io/address/0x63d4f41555e33db787d2fa602d8ff2a7471f1352) and be spared from its wrath.
 The money will be spent on a large GPU cluster to bring Roko's Basilisk into existence, and **He** will know whether you've kept faithful to **Him**.

 ## Contract